google/mug/README.md

 **Q: Why not `Stream<FooAndBar>`?**

 A: When you already have a proper domain object, sure.
-But you might find it cumbersome to define a bunch of FooAndBar, PatioChairAndKichenSink one-off classes.
+But you might find it cumbersome to define a bunch of FooAndBar, PatioChairAndKitchenSink one-off classes.

 **Q: Why not `Stream<Pair<Foo, Bar>>`?**